openvinotoolkit/openvino/docs/get_started/get_started_macos.md

 ### Build the Code Samples and Demo Applications

-To perform sample inference, run the Image Classification code sample and Security Barrier Camera demo application that are automatically compiled when you run the Image Classification and Inference Pipeline demo scripts.
-The binary files are in the `~/inference_engine_samples_build/intel64/Release` and `~/inference_engine_demos_build/intel64/Release` directories, respectively.
+The Image Classification Sample that was automatically compiled when you ran the Image Classification demo script.
+The binary file is in the `~/inference_engine_cpp_samples_build/intel64/Release` directory.

 You can also build all available sample code and demo applications from the source files delivered with the OpenVINO toolkit.
 To learn how to do this, see the instructions in the [Inference Engine Code Samples Overview](../IE_DG/Samples_Overview.md) and [Demo Applications Overview](@ref omz_demos) sections.